Best flashlights for the elderly

-Although I am not an elderly myself, I understand that it is essential to have a reliable flashlight nearby.
+I am convinced that it is essential to have a reliable flashlight nearby, for everyone.
 Not just for power outages, but for general tasks around the house as well!
 Once you get accustomed to using a flashlight around the house, it is more likely you will be able to use it when it is most needed, like during emergencies or power outages.
 And this is especially true for the elderly.

 Points of consideration (food for thought)

 - Must be reliable (should withstand a drop and should be able to run till the batteries are dead)

 - Runs of ready-to-use batteries (alkaline batteries might be good here. no 18650 lithium-ion batteries unless built into the flashlight, and have a charging dock or other easy charge solution)

 - Simple user interface (on/off, or High-Low-Off)

 - 1 Button/switch (no twist, rotating ring, 2 button use, LCD screen, Bluetooth app, etc.)

-- Fewest modes as possible ( 1 to 3 user interface modes is ideal)
+- Fewest modes as possible ( 1 to 3 modes are ideal)

-- Not too bright and not use too many amps (high powered flashlights can cause fire and skin burns)
+- Shouldn’t be too bright (high-powered flashlights can cause fire and skin burns)

-- No special modes that can accidentally be activated (no strobe, SOS, or hidden modes)
+- No special modes that can accidentally be activated (no strobe, SOS, or other hidden modes)

 - No electronic lock-out (this is a common feature with flashlights that have an electronic side switch.
 Once this lock-out is activated, the person can think the batteries are empty, or the torch is broken.
 It could also leave them in the dark….when it is least desirable)

-- A little bigger (depending on the place the flashlight is going to be stored.
-But generally speaking, a little larger flashlight is preferable over a small pocketable one.
-Smaller ones get much easier lost)
+- Should have a decent size (depending on the place the flashlight is going to be stored.
+But generally speaking, a larger flashlight is preferable over a small pocketable one.
+Smaller ones get lost easier)

 - Available with a flashlight stand or a flashlight holder (flashlight holder like a wall mount (brackets), so the flashlight is always in the SAME PLACE.
 The keyword is the SAME PLACE.
 Very important for people who lose things quickly or have memory problems.

-And the flashlight stand could be a charger, as long as it is challenging to take the light apart to 'replace' the batteries by the elderly person)
+This flashlight stand could be a charging dock, as long as it is challenging enough to take the light apart to ‘replace’ the batteries by the elderly person)